AliNisarAhmed/my-notes/Data Intensive Applications/2 - Data Models & Query Languages.md

         - payroll
         - reporting

-Therre have been many competing approaches to reoational
+Therre have been many competing approaches to relational
     - network model
     - hierarchical model

-Remarkably, relational DBs turned out to generalize well, byond their original scope of business data processing.
+Remarkably, relational DBs turned out to generalize well, beyond their original scope of business data processing.

 #### Birth of NoSQL